How to Prepare for Inflation on Groceries in 2022

 Have money in savings.

-Yes, if inflation hits, your money won’t go as far as it used to.
+Yes, when inflation hits, your money won’t go as far as it used to.
 That means things like home repairs – or a new vehicle – will cost more.
 You need to save now for these expenses.
 We have over 20 savings accounts for this very reason.

 Buy what you can now.

 If you can free up some money in your budget (even a couple hundred dollars), buy those purchases now!
 This is true for a stockpile, as well as bigger purchases.
 For example, we are moving kids bedrooms around this summer, but I went ahead and bought their new mattresses earlier this month.
+For majority of things, we are not going to see prices this low again.

 Plan for the future.